strukovas/hugo-academic/content/publication/goodit_2021/index.md

 # Publication name and optional abbreviated publication name.
 publication_short: In *GoodIT '21 - Proceedings of the Conference on Information Technology for Social Good*

+abstract: The rapid technological evolution of the last years motivated students to develop competencies and capabilities that will prepare them for an unknown future of the 21st century.
+In this context, teachers intend to optimise the process of learning and make it more dynamic and exciting by introducing gamification.
+Thus, this paper focuses on a data-driven assessment of geometry competencies, which are essential for developing problem-solving and higher-order thinking skills.
+We explored them in the domain of knowledge inference, whose primary goal is to predict or measure the students' knowledge over questions as they interact with a learning platform at a specific time.
+Hence, the main goal of the current paper is to compare several well-known algorithms applied to the data of a geometry game named Shadowspect in order to predict students' performance in terms of classifier metrics such as Area Under Curve (AUC), accuracy, and F1 score.
+We found Elo to be the algorithm with the best prediction power.
+However, the rest of the algorithms also showed decent results, and, therefore, we can conclude that all the algorithms hold the potential to measure and estimate the actual knowledge of students.
+In turn, this means that they can be applied in formal education to improve teaching, learning, organisational efficiency and, as a consequence, this can serve as a basement for a change in the system.

 # Custom links (uncomment lines below)
 links:
  - name: Link